NHSDigital/personal-demographics-service-api/karate-tests/README.md

 All of the tests run against what's currently deployed on veit07.

+### A note on test data

+Because veit07 is a separate environment, test patients can be modified between automated test runs, and by other testers who use the environment.
+This means you'll need to be cautious in the way you write assertions.
+There is also a limit of how many P9 patients exist, [consult this page before using a patient for a new tpye of request.](https://nhsd-confluence.digital.nhs.uk/display/DEMGRPH/NHS+Numbers+with+NHS+Login+for+FHIR+on+VEIT07)

 ### Functional tests

 To run the tests, make sure you are in the `karate-tests` folder.